Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

 \begin{definition} Let $E$ be an adelic divisor on $(X, B)$.
 We call $E$ a \emph{log adelic divisor} on $X$ if $E$ is the limit of a Cauchy sequence, in the boundary topology, of log model adelic divisors on $X$.
 We denote the subgroup of log adelic divisors on $X$ by $\operatorname{Ad-Div}_{\operatorname{log}}(X)$. \end{definition}

 \begin{example} For $X$ a toric variety over a field, with $U \subset X$ the dense open torus, Song introduces in \cite{song} the notion of \emph{toric adelic divisor} on $U$.
-It follows from \cite[Theorem~4.5]{song} that a log adelic divisor on $X$ such that the restriction to $U$ vanishes is the same thing as a toric adelic divisor on $U$.
-When $X$ is smooth, Song introduces in \cite{song_asymptotic} the notion of \emph{special adelic divisor} on $U$.
-By \cite[Theorem~4.8]{song} an adelic divisor on $(X, B)$ is toric (i.e., log adelic on $X$) if and only it is special. \end{example}
+It follows from \cite[Theorem~4.5]{song} that a log adelic divisor on $X$ with the property that the restriction to $U$ vanishes is the same thing as a toric adelic divisor on $U$.
+When $X$ is smooth, Song moreover introduces in \cite{song_asymptotic} the notion of \emph{special adelic divisor} on $U$.
+By \cite[Theorem~4.8]{song} an adelic divisor on $(X, B)$ is toric (i.e., log adelic on $X$) if and only if it is special. \end{example}

-Analogous to the notion of adelic line bundle in section~\ref{sec:adelic-stacks} we have a notion of \emph{log adelic line bundle} on $X$, where in (ii) from the definition of adelic line bundle we now require the $X_i$ to be all obtained from subdivisions of $\Sigma$.
+Analogous to the notion of adelic line bundle in Section~\ref{sec:adelic-stacks} we have a notion of \emph{log adelic line bundle} on $X$.
+The only difference is that in item (ii) from Definition~\ref{def:adelic} we now require the $X_i$ to be all given by subdivisions of $X$.
 The category of log adelic line bundles is denoted by $\on{Ad-}\!\mathcal{P}\!\on{ic}_{\on{log}}(X,B)$, and the group of isomorphism classes of log adelic line bundles is denoted by $\on{Ad-Pic}_{\on{log}}(X)$.
-We have a natural surjective map
+Analogous to \eqref{eqn:taking_O} we have a surjective natural map